Contour and highlight for photography | No filter needed

 How to contour and highlight for the camera

 One look at Instagram or the pages of your favorite beauty magazine tells us the contour and highlight craze isn’t going anywhere any time soon.
-There’s tons of blinding highlighters on the market for an otherworldly glow as well as myriad shades designed specifically for a sharp contour.
+There are tons of blinding highlighters on the market for an otherworldly glow, as well as a myriad of shades designed specifically for a sharp contour.
 While you can have fun with the look and go as intense or subtle as you’d like, there is a certain method to it for the camera.
-Choosing an orangey bronzer, bringing the contour too close to your mouth, and going too light -or- heavy handed are some common mistakes.
-If you are going to be photographed, you want to make sure everything is on point since the camera will pick up any goofs and exaggerate them.
+Choosing an orangey bronzer, bringing the contour too close to your mouth, and going either too light or heavy handed are some common mistakes.
+If you are going to be photographed, you want to make sure everything is on point, since the camera will pick up any goofs and exaggerate them.

 How to do it right

 For my skin type I stick with powder products, but if you’re dry you can use a cream or liquid and add powder on top for depth.
 Color can be tricky.
 Some makeup artists prefer to use a purply grey color but I think this can look unnatural.
-You want it neutral so you don’t look orange but not so cool it looks ghoulish.
-I would err on the warm side personally, since photos can wash you out, worst case you’ll get some extra color.
-I like using Sombra by Alima Pure.
-Other popular products are this and this.
+You want it neutral so you don’t look orange, but not so cool it looks ghoulish.
+Personally, I would err on the warm side, since photos can wash you out.
+Worst case you’ll get some extra color.
+I like using the shade Sombra by Alima Pure.
+(Hoola by Benefit is a popular choice.)

 For cheekbones, I like to start at the hairline in line with my ears and on an angled brush slowly bring the color down into my cheekbones.
 Make sure you blend into your hairline so it looks natural.
 The angle should point towards the corner of your mouth.
 Don’t extend it past the middle of your cheeks.
 I only bring it down to the hollows of my cheeks.